Major loss in Ducts, Tubes and Pipes

 With the Moody diagram we can find the friction coefficient if we know the Reynolds Number - Re - and the

-Roughness Ratio - k / dh.
+Relative Roughness Ratio - k / d h

-In the diagram we can see how the friction coefficient depends on the Reynolds number for laminar flow - how the friction coefficient is undefined for transient flow - and how the friction coefficient depends on the roughness ratio for turbulent flow.
+In the diagram we can see how the friction coefficient depends on the Reynolds number for laminar flow - how the friction coefficient is undefined for transitional flow - and how the friction coefficient depends on the roughness ratio for turbulent flow.

 For hydraulic smooth pipes - the roughness ratio limits zero - and the friction coefficient depends more or less on the Reynolds number only.